thrly/tempest/README.md

 - Five columns, three rows, three thumb keys.
 - Column stagger and splay on the pinky and ring columns.
 - Powered by nice!nano microcontroller / pro micro (and optional nice!view display).
+- Designed for wireless use / battery.
-- Low profile Choc switches.
+- Low profile v1 Choc switches.
 - Reversible PCB.
-- Uses some components from the Typeractive Corne design.
+- Uses some components (JST plug, power switch, reset) from the Typeractive Corne design.
 - Layout with Ergogen (see [config.yaml](./ergogen/config.yaml)).

+## Build guide

+The build for the TEMPEST is simple, and broadly follows the same steps outlined in [Typeractive's Corne build](https://docs.typeractive.xyz/build-guides/corne-wireless).
+Theirs is well-written and documented, so read that for now.

 ## Using this repo

+### Ergogen / design

 The ergogen files are contained in the ergogen/ folder.

-Gerber files for PCB fabrication (i.e. JLPCB) can be found in /tempest-gerbers/ for ordering.

-Latest KiCad PCB is included, but files can be generated using Ergogen.
+See [here](https://docs.ergogen.xyz/usage) for guidance on building from ergogen.

 > [!IMPORTANT]
 > Some of the ergogen/ceoloide footprint files have been modified slightly from the [originals](https://github.com/ceoloide/ergogen-footprints).

+### PCB
+Gerber and drill files for PCB fabrication (i.e. JLPCB) can be found in /tempest-gerbers/ for ordering.

+Latest KiCad PCB is included, but files can be generated using Ergogen.

+### Case
+Plates and case 3D printed (STLs included).
+Printed in Matte PLA, with 0.12 layer height and 100% infill.
+Alternatively, you can use the back-plate and top-plate exports from ergogen to order FR-4 plates along with your PCB.

 ## Influences